knewyousir/HW-session-10/readme.md

 Test by logging in and out.
 Note the user in Firebase.
 This can be deleted if you need to re-login.

 Our data is now served in real time from Firebase.
-The only function that requires our API is 'Load Sample Pirates' and 'Add Pirate.'
+The only function that requires our API is 'Add Pirate.'

 Since changing the state automatically updates the database we can revert to using an older addPirate function: